flux-framework/flux-core/doc/man5/flux-config-bootstrap.rst

 KEYWORDS
 ========

+curve_cert
+   (optional) Path to a CURVE certificate generated with flux-keygen(1).
+   The certificate should be identical on all broker ranks.
+   It is required for instance sizes > 1.

 default_port
    (optional) The value is an integer port number that is substituted for the token ``%p`` in the other keys.